jckarter/clay/doc/language-reference.md

     ScopeGuardStatement -> ScopeGuardKind Statement
     ScopeGuardKind -> "finally" | "onerror"

-Scope guard statements provide a convenient shorthand for deterministically and safely releasing resources or performing other required cleanup in the face of arbitrary nonlocal control flow.
-A `finally` statement causes the associated statement when the enclosing block is exited for any reason, much like a `var`'s destructor but without the associated `var`.
+Scope guard statements provide a convenient shorthand for deterministically and safely performing required cleanup in the face of arbitrary nonlocal control flow.
+A `finally` statement causes the associated statement to be executed when the enclosing block is exited for any reason, much like a `var`'s destructor but without the associated `var`.

     // Example
     // XXX